 Our forest management policy statement details our commitment to systematic management that delivers on environmental, social and economic objectives.

 For the supply of native forest timber and other forest products our business goal is to administer the allocation and sale of these products on a commercial basis while maintaining environmental and other values.

 Our role and obligations

-Our forest management system is independently certified to the Australian Standard for Sustainable Forest Management AS 4708:2013, which requires us to:
+Our forest management system is independently certified to the Australian standard® for sustainable forest management (AS 4708) under the Responsible Wood Certification Scheme, which requires us to:

 - undertake our management in a systematic manner;

 - proactively engage with our stakeholders;